kylegundersen/DOMinationJS/README.md

 # DOM API

-The DOM module is used for reducing the amount of boiler plate needed for working with the document object model.
-This is meant to be used along side existing DOM functions, it should not and is not mean't to replace everything.
+The DOM module reduces the amount of boilerplate needed for working with the document object model.
+The goal is to use this alongside existing DOM functions; it should not and will not replace everything.

 ### **addEventDelegate**
 Adds a global event listener that can monitor changes and perform events.
 * @param type - Event type, example: click, dblclick, mouseover, ect..
 * @param selector - Same as query selector.
 Element class denoted with period, id denoted with #, or element name.
-* @param callback - A callback function to perfom when the event is triggered.
+* @param callback - A callback function to perform when the event is triggered.
 * @param useCapture - Optionally use capture instead of event bubbling.
 * @param parent - Optionally where to add the listener.
 Defaults to the document.
 #### Code Sample: